AztecProtocol/aztec-v1/packages/aztec-crypto-js/README.md

 To see how this library can be used to issue AZTEC confidential transactions and create AZTEC notes, view our demonstration script and documentation in ```demo```.

-For full API docs, view our github pages API at (TODO, ahem...)
+For full API docs, [view our github pages API](https://aztecprotocol.github.io/aztec-crypto-js/)
 ## Install

 clone this repo to your desired directory and run ```npm install```